nathanalam/lassomining/README.md

 ```

 ## Viewing Results
-You can view the results using the jupyter notebook inside the directory.
+You can also run and view the results using the jupyter notebook inside the directory.
 To run Jupyter notebook, enter the following into a command prompt (NOTE: you must be in the virtual environment, or in other words have the "(lassomining)" tag in the command line):
 ```
 jupyter notebook
 ```